New York City Has Upped the game in its Transportation Infrastructure, Making More Room for Passengers

 The Valley Flyer doesn’t exactly fly–in some of the track portions the speeds are as low as 10 miles an hour, but it finally begins to gain speed after it passes Windsor, CT.
 One of the frustrating aspects of the new service is that it doesn’t take riders to Bradley Airport, in Windsor Locks.

-At the end of 2020, these Amtrak trains beginning in northern Vermont will travel through the underground tunnels and will allow passengers to depart at the current Penn Station or up into this grand and brand new station.
+These Amtrak trains beginning in northern Vermont travel through the underground tunnels and will allow passengers to depart at the current Penn Station or up into this grand and brand new station.

 “At the same time, regionally significant projects like East Side Access, the LIRR Third Track and the Metro-North Penn Access Project will increase LIRR and Metro-North capacity, drawing more commuters into Penn Station.